 Treasures of the Church is a ministry of evangelization of the Catholic Church.
 Run by Fr.
 Carlos Martins of the Companions of the Cross, its purpose is to give people an experience of the living God through an encounter with the relics of his saints in the form of an exposition.
 Each exposition begins with a multi-media presentation on the Church's use of relics that is scriptural, catechetical, and devotional, leading to a renewal of the Catholic faith for many people.
 After the teaching those in attendance have an opportunity to venerate the relics of some of their favorite saints.

 The veneration of relics is a communion with the heroes of our Christian faith, asking for their powerful intercession.
 Many people have reported outstanding blessings and conversions through this ministry, and many have reported healings.
 Attendees are encouraged to bring their articles of devotion (such as rosaries, holy cards, etc.) and pictures of ill friends/family members which may be touched to the reliquaries as a means of intercessory prayer.

 The ministry travels throughout North America by invitation.
-To date, it has been hosted in 46 US states, as well as in Canada and Mexico.
+To date, it has been hosted in 48 US states, as well as in Israel, Italy, France, Canada, and Mexico.